plan-systems/design-docs/README.md

 - Built-in collaboration and visualization tools for teams to organize and manage projects, decisions, and relationships (CRM)
 - Free, GNU General Public Licensing ([GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html))

 PLAN’s architecture brings all these parts together into an _integrated_, visual interface.
 The design principles of PLAN center around making information highly secure, interoperable, and extensible.
-PLAN is inspired in part by Tim Berners-Lee's creation of HTTP as an interoperable standard, as well as the infinately adaptable IRC messaging protocol.
+PLAN is inspired in part by Tim Berners-Lee's creation of HTTP as an interoperable standard, as well as the infinitely adaptable IRC messaging protocol.

 PLAN is designed and intended for:
 - Community organizations